resir014/resir014.xyz/src/content/posts/bookmark/2019-02-27-accessibility-is-not-is-a-react-problem/index.md

 Yes, this!
 A million times this.

 We shouldn't solely blame a framework for its accessibility issues.
-We should rather help its users understand the semantics of web elements, and that starts w/ community leaders which champion a11y.
+We should rather help its users understand the semantics of web elements, and that starts with community leaders which champion accessibility.